Painting in Patagonia, Chile

 Chilean Patagonia might not be everyone's first choice for a honeymoon, but it was on my bucket list, and after a lot of logistical planning, we were on our way.
 Our destination, some 4+ hours from the nearest town (itself a long, long way from anywhere), was the majestic Torres del Paine National Park.

-I fell in love with the muted charcoal tones of the sand, the glassy lake and the fog that hung forever in the air.
+I fell in love with the muted charcoal tones of the landscape, the glassy lake and the fog that hung forever in the air.
 The ground was frozen, the soft yellow grasses bent by the wind and fixed in their leaning by their coating of frost.
 I'd never, ever heard a silent quite like this place.
 It was so silent.

 Stepping up to the edge of the appropriately named Lago Grey, you can see plenty of turquoise humps where the glacier's tongue is feeding icebergs into the lake.
 See them up close and they are a most brilliant, electric Pthalo blue, whilst the glacier moans and groans from somewhere in its core.